Cow's Milk Allergy vs. Cow's Milk Intolerance: Understanding the Differences

 Signs Of Intolerance

-Intolerance is not the same as an allergy.
-Cow’s milk intolerance is much less dangerous.
+Cow's milk intolerance, on the other hand, is not an immune system reaction is less dangerous.
 The cause of intolerance is the body’s inability to break down lactose (the sugar in milk).
 Distinguishing between the two is simply based on the severity of symptoms.

 An intolerance can produce these signs: